 The festive season is around the corner, and I couldn’t be more excited.
 We have been shortlisting Diwali gifts for friends and family; planning on hosting and attending Diwali parties and getting our traditional wear ready before the festivities begin.
 The whole family makes it a point to be together during this time to celebrate and welcome new beginnings.

-My son, in particular, has a packed day where he celebrates Tamilian style Diwali with is maternal family followed by a Punjabi style Diwali with his paternal family.
+My son, in particular, has a packed day where he celebrates Tamilian style Diwali with his paternal family followed by a Punjabi style Diwali with his maternal family.
 He starts his day by decorating the home with flowers, followed by the lighting of diyas and dinner with the family.
 His little sisters from both sides of the family join him in this exciting tradition.
 It’s also cute to see how they divide tasks and assign duties to each other.

 While preparing for this year’s festive season, I realised how drastically things had changed from when we were kids.
 I recall that my parents had a bigger circle to give Diwali gifts, and they could manage everything, even in a smaller budget.
 Yes, I do realise that I need to factor in the rising cost and the diminishing value of money, but still, the gap is huge!